winningproduct/learn-portal/content/8-retire/01-end-of-life-roadmap.md

 1. Old technology is compromising your security.
 2. It's more cost-effective to use newer technology.
-3. Software platform is outdated and has no upgrade path.
+3. The software platform is outdated and has no upgrade path.
 4. New users require better UX on a new platform.
 5. Business model change requires a different platform.
 6. Product is not performing well financially.